How to Get to Sifnos: Everything You Need to Know

 Aegean Sea Lines and Zante Ferries operate regular ferry services to Sifnos.

 We took the slow ferry to Sifnos and loved it!
-There were comfortable outdoor chairs at the back where we enjoyed beautiful views of the Aegean sail with a cold drink.
+There were comfortable outdoor seats at the back, where we enjoyed views of the Aegean with a cold drink—much calmer and more enjoyable for slow travel.

 🛳️Regular Ferry Amenities: